mixmaxhq/erik/README.md

 ##### Testing on other browsers

-Should you desire to use a browser other than PhantomJS, you can do so by providing a `browsers` array in the `karmaConfig` object.
+Should you desire to use a browser other than Headless Chrome, you can do so by providing a `browsers` array in the `karmaConfig` object.
 Note that you'll need to install the appropriate [browser plugins](http://karma-runner.github.io/1.0/config/browsers.html) for Karma.

 ```js
 new Erik({